WalletConnect/walletconnect-specs/docs/specs/meta-clients/web3modal/api.md

 ### `GET /v2/android-data`

 Returns a list of Android-facing wallet data, including the public Explorer ID and Android App ID.
+This allows apps to check exhaustively what wallets are installed.

 #### Response